FixMyBerlin/fixmy.platform/README.md

 The imported CSV file is required to have the columns;

+- id: entry id that should be updated by this row.
+Leave empty to create new entries.
 - origin_ids: semicolon-separated list of reports that are implemented by this planning
 - status: one of the report statuses as can be found in `reports.models.report`
 - address: address including post code